thegloballandlady/MySQL_worksheet/README.md

 ### DATA_SOURCE: ANALYST BUILDER
 ---
-Do check for AlextheAnalyst on youtube
+Do check for[AlextheAnalyst](https://github.com/alextheanalyst) on youtube